 F*ck the story (for now).
 F*ck the storyline that won’t come to you, f*ck the characters that won’t introduce themselves to you, f*ck finding the “appropriate” flow of the poem or song or whatever.

-Do you have more amazing thoughts on how to deal with writer’s block?
-How do you combat the frustration and get the ideas flowing again?
-Feel free to share!
+Do you have more amazing thoughts on defeating writer’s block like a G?
+Share them with me!
 We could all use a strong arsenal of tools to keep us going when we find ourselves struggling. xo